taolson/Admiran/doc/Language.md

 By default, the fields in a constructor are stored as *thunks*; lazy computations that are only computed during pattern matching on the field.
 However, sometimes this can lead to space leaks, storing long chains of computations waiting to be resolved.
-To address this, Miranda2 allows optional strict fields in data constructors, by appending a `!` to the corresponding field type in the constructor:
+To address this, Admiran allows optional strict fields in data constructors, by appending a `!` to the corresponding field type in the constructor:

     strictPair ::= SP int! int!